Wachovia: Golden West Financial/World Savings Bank

 Wachovia agreed to purchase Golden West Financial for a little under $25.5 billion on May 7, 2006.
 This acquisition gave Wachovia an additional 285-branch network spanning 10 states.
-Wachovia greatly raised its profile in California, where Golden West held $32 billion in deposits and operated 123 branches.
+Wachovia raised its profile in California, where Golden West held $32 billion in deposits and operated 123 branches.

 Golden West, which operated branches under the name World Savings Bank, was the second largest savings and loan in the United States.
 The business was a small savings and loan in the San Francisco Bay area when it was purchased in 1963 for $4 million by Herbert and Marion Sandler.
 Golden West specialized in option ARMs loans, marketed under the name "Pick-A-Pay."
 These loans gave the borrower a choice of payment plans, including the option to defer paying a part of the interest owed, which was then added onto the balance of the loan.
 In 2006, Golden West Financial was named the "Most Admired Company" in the mortgage services business by Fortune magazine.
 By the time Wachovia announced its acquisition, Golden West had over $125 billion in assets and 11,600 employees.
-By October 2, 2006 Wachovia had closed the acquisition of Golden West Financial Corporation.
+By October 2, 2006, Wachovia had closed the acquisition of Golden West Financial Corporation.
 The Sandlers agreed to remain on the board at Wachovia.

 The Sandlers sold their firm at the top of the market, saying that they were growing older and wanted to devote themselves to philanthropy.
 A year earlier, in 2005, World Savings lending had started to slow, after more than quadrupling since 1998.
 Some current and former Wachovia officials said that the merger was agreed to within days, making it impossible to thoroughly vet the World Savings loan portfolio.
 They noted that the creditworthiness of World Savings borrowers edged down from 2004 to 2006, while Pick-A-Pay borrowers had credit scores well below the industry average for traditional loans.
 World Savings lending volume dipped again in 2006 shortly after the sale to Wachovia was initiated.
-In 2007, after the merger, World Savings, then known as Wachovia Mortgage began to attract more borrowers by taking a step that some regulators frowned upon, and which the former World Savings management had resisted for years: it allowed borrowers to make monthly payments with an annual interest rate of just 1 percent.
+In 2007, after the merger, World Savings, then known as Wachovia Mortgage began to attract more borrowers by allowing them to make monthly payments with annual interest rates as low as 1.5%, which was viewed negatively by regulators.
 While Wachovia Mortgage continued to scrutinize borrowers' ability to manage increased payments, the move to rock-bottom rates lured customers whose financial reliability was more difficult to verify.
 More than 70% of the Pick-A-Pay loans were made in California, Florida and Arizona, where home prices had declined severely.
 In 2009 New York Times reporter Floyd Norris called World Savings a "ticking timebomb" that created "zombie homeowners".